TacticalAxis/aws-notes/AWS Certified Cloud Professional/AWS Cloud Practitioner Essentials/Module 1 -  Introduction to Amazon Web Services.md

 Over the internet: being able to access the resources through a console or programmatically

-Pay-as-you-go pricing: Pay only for what
+Pay-as-you-go pricing: Pay only for what you use

+**Deployment models for cloud computing**

+Factors to consider when selecting a cloud strategy:
+- required cloud application components
+- pre